 8. SUPPORT FOR COMMUNITY ACTIVITIES

-Uncle Bobs Club may be involved with community activities that provide an opportunity to promote the Club and that the interests of the community organisation involved do not conflict with the aims of Uncle Bobs Club.
+The Uncle Bobs Club may be involved with community activities that provide an opportunity to promote the Club and that the interests of the community organisation involved do not conflict with the aims of the Uncle Bobs Club.

 9. ATTENTION TO NEIGHBOURHOOD IMPACTS

-When staff, committee members and volunteers are approaching any establishment to place an Uncle Bobs Club jar or tin that they are to ensure they are not encroaching on the designated areas of the RCH Appeal Office.
+When staff, committee members and volunteers are approaching any establishment to place an Uncle Bobs Club jar or tin that to ensure they are not encroaching on the designated areas of the RCH Appeal Office.

 10. ECOLOGICAL IMPACTS AND QUALITY OF LIFE

 Bill posters and the like will not be utilised to promote the Club and its activities.
 The environment will be considered before printing any documents, printing double sided and using environmentally friendly products when feasible.